-Applicability Statement 2 (AS2) is a specification that describes how EDI data should be transported between endpoints on a network such as the internet.
+AS2 is a specification that describes how EDI data should be transported between endpoints and is one of the most popular methods for transporting data over the internet.
 AS2 uses HTTPS and S/MIME and is commonly used for B2B data transfers.

 AS2 is an evolution of AS1, which was developed in the 1990s by the Internet Engineering Task Force (IETF), with the goal of making web-based messaging easier and more secure.
 AS2 was released in 2002.
 Whereas AS1 was based on SMTP and S/MIME, AS2 is based on HTTP/S and S/MIME.